ApoorvTyagi/NLP_Activities/README.md

 This Repository contains some basic codes and concepts of NLP

-In the Folder advanceNLP we have some practical real life examples of NLP for example spelling correction, word definition and it's synonyms and language detection and translation etc.
+In the  advance_practical_NLP we have real life examples of NLP for example spelling correction, word definition and it's synonyms and language detection and translation etc.